ajvondrak/git-topics/ronn/git-topics-list.1.md

-# git-topics-status(1) -- Show the status of existing topic branches
+# git-topics-list(1) -- List existing topic branches and their statuses

 ## SYNOPSIS

 `git topics`

-`git topics status` [options]
+`git topics list` [options]

 ## DESCRIPTION

-Display the topic status of branches that are based off of _master_.
-The topic status depends on where the branch has been merged:
+Displays branches that are based off of _master_ alongside the topic's status.
+The status depends on where the branch has been merged:

 * If merged to _master_ (presumably by way of `git topics finish`), the topic is finished and waiting to go out in the next release.